+A transverse colostomy is one of the most common types.
+There are 2 types of transverse colostomies: the loop transverse colostomy and the double-barrel transverse colostomy.
 The transverse colostomy is in the upper abdomen, either in the middle or toward the right side of the body.
 This type of colostomy allows the stool to leave the body before it reaches the descending colon.
 Some of the colon problems that can lead to a transverse colostomy include:

 A permanent transverse colostomy is made when the lower portion of the colon must be removed or permanently rested, or if other health problems make the patient unable to have more surgery.
 The colostomy is then the permanent exit for stool and will not be closed in the future.

 Loop transverse colostomy (Figures 2 and 3): The loop colostomy may look like one very large stoma, but it has 2 openings.
 One opening puts out stool, the other only puts out mucus.
 The colon normally makes small amounts of mucus to protect itself from the bowel contents.
 This mucus passes with the bowel movements and is usually not noticed.
 Despite the colostomy, the resting part of the colon keeps making mucus that will come out either through the stoma or through the rectum and anus.
 This is normal and expected.